straydogstudio/ember_serialize/README.md

 ###Async: true

-ES defaults to `async: true` for any added association.
+ES defaults to `async: true` for any new association.
 To prevent this, pass `async:false` to the rake task:

 ```bash
 rake db:schema:ember[async:false]